 One of the most noticeable warning symptoms of inflammatory breast cancer includes inflammation, skin irritation, discomfort, and skin edema.
 The breast may also look pitted, much like an orange peel, and the nipple may become inverted.
 The early signs are

-• Breast Soreness or Irritation: Soreness and irritation in the breast, especially if associated with a burning sensation, may be an indicator of IBC.
+Soreness and irritation in the breast, especially if associated with a burning sensation, may be an indicator of IBC.
 This soreness or irritation can occur suddenly and can affect one or both breasts.

-• Signs Of inflammation on skin: Female body skin changes such as swelling, puffiness, or bulging can also be an indication of IBC.
+Female body skin changes such as swelling, puffiness, or bulging can also be an indication of IBC.
 The skin may also appear red and warm, and there may be ridges or bumps that were not present before.

 If you face see any of these symptoms, do a screening as fast as possible.
 Chances are, your cancer will be detected early.